To main heading

 This is extremely lazy and exploitative appropriation of another's work, with no significant value-added for a viewer other than a brief sense of emotional connection before realising the con taking place.
 These videos are total exploitation of both the original artists and the new viewers.
 Don't indulge these cheap con artists!

 Now, there are many who do provide in-depth analysis of other's works, but some lament having to be wary of using too much for fear of being caught out by YouTube or the copyright holders of the original works.
-Perhaps they ought to focus upon making original works of their own instead of over-relying upon usurping others for one's livelihood.
+Perhaps they ought to focus upon making original works of their own instead of over-relying upon usurping others for their livelihood.

 All this highlights two problems with the current economic systems.
-One is that the economy is not really geared to supporting people creating their own content as they feel forced to scrounge existing content in order to timely make content that they can monetise.
+One is that the economy is not really geared to supporting people creating their own content in their own time, as they feel forced to scrounge existing content in order to timely make content that they can monetise.
 The other side is that copyrights are far too long, compared to patents, and so lock up the collective of human accomplishments purely for selfish exploitation well after the amount of time the original creators really needed to make a living out of their work.

 That does not really excuse those lazy content creators, but like most widespread problems, they came about because of systemic exploitation by a few powerful and influential people to favour their own wealth and aggrandise their own importance.
 Until we deal with the corruption and manipulation at the core of exploitation and inequality, those at the bottom rungs of society will continue to have to eek out an existence from whatever they can, even if it aggravates us.

-I can do that!β–³
+I can do that!△

 People who have watched videos on topics they are interested in sometimes think they can they could be spending their time doing the same thing.

 Video production requires a lot of skills, and when done well can make it seem effortless.
 That seems to give some people the idea that they could do the same.
 After all, how hard can it be?
-What we see when they begin is overlong videos full of poor scripting, many distractions and often lack of focus by the presenter.
+What we see when they begin is overlong videos full of poor scripting, many distractions and often a lack of focus by the presenter.

 People have got to start somewhere, but a modicum of preparation and attention to the narrative would have led to vast improvements.
 The problem is that many don't seem to have the awareness or inclination to make any improvements.
 They may get a small following which may just make them think that they don't have to change anything, which means they don't bother to learn what may make them better communicators.